 If you prefer not to hike, you can also hire a car.
 Prices for Car hire in Cappadocia start at around $35 a day.

-Start by heading over to Derinkuyu for the underground city and then continue on to Güzelyurt.
+Start by heading over to Derinkuyu underground city and then continue on to Güzelyurt.
 Güzelyurt is an Ottoman-Greek town filled with centuries-old churches.

 Hundreds of years ago, Greeks and Turks lived here in harmony.
 From here, you can head to Ihlara Valley and hike its length until you reach the Selime Monasteries carved high in the mountains.